Giratena/Succubus-Duel-English-Translation/README.md

 This is a translation project for Succubus Duel, a card game featuring many succubi and temptations...
 [You can buy and support the game here!](https://www.dlsite.com/maniax/work/=/product_id/RJ01149693.html) (Current Percentage of Game Translated: 30% complete)
+- See [Milesones](https://github.com/Giratena/Succubus-Duel-English-Translation/milestones) for translation Progress
+- Log any bugs or typos, or see what needs to be translated in [Issues](https://github.com/Giratena/Succubus-Duel-English-Translation/issues)

 # How to contribute/test the translation
 - Anyone is welcome to add/help to the translation if they wish!
-- Checkout Issues/Pull Requests, or alternatively send a message on discord ^^
+- Checkout [Issues](https://github.com/Giratena/Succubus-Duel-English-Translation/issues)/[Pull requests](https://github.com/Giratena/Succubus-Duel-English-Translation/pulls), or alternatively send a message on discord ^^
 - Clone the Repo and then copy your game files into the repo and you're done!
   - Any edits or change in the repo will also be reflected in your game.
   - Push and pull from "Develop" to get updates as they happen.